 If you have established a system security question to identify yourself, you may reset your own password online.
 Otherwise you can contact the Help Desk at 866-205-1222.
 Once you have been verified as the account holder, you will be sent an automated system email notification with a temporary password that must be changed before you can log back onto the system.

-Contact the Help Desk at 866-205-1222.
+You must wait the 30 minute lock-out period.
+After which you can call the Help Desk at 866-205-1222.
 Once you have been verified as the account holder, you will be sent an automated system email notification with a temporary password that must be changed before you can log back onto the system.

 Can I search for a list of prescriptions dispensed under my DEA number?